CyberShadow/RABCDAsm/README.md

     rabcdasm file0.abc

-This will create a `file0` directory, which will contain `file0.main.asasm` (the main program file) and a file per ActionScript class.
+This will create a `file0` directory, which will contain `file0.main.asasm` (the main program file), `file0.privatens.asasm` (private namespace alias definitions) and a file per ActionScript class.

 To assemble the `.asasm` files back, and update the SWF file: